Cannons (band): History

 Ryan Clapham and Paul Davis, who have been friends since childhood, began composing music together in their teenage years.
 In 2013, Clapham and Davis formed Cannons with Michelle Joy after meeting her through the website Craigslist, where she had posted an advertisement seeking a band in need of a vocalist.
 The trio collaborated on early Cannons material over the Internet, with Clapham and Davis emailing musical tracks to Joy, who would then email back her own lyrical and vocal contributions.

 Cannons issued their first EP Up All Night in 2014.
 The band then released their debut album Night Drive in 2017, as well as a second EP, In a Heartbeat, the following year.
 Shadows, Cannons' second album, was released in 2019 by AntiFragile Music.
 "Fire for You", the first single from Shadows, gained significant commercial traction after being featured in a 2020 episode of the comedy-drama TV series Never Have I Ever.
 The band subsequently signed to Columbia Records.
 In early 2021, "Fire for You" reached number one on the Billboard Alternative Airplay chart.
 Fever Dream, the band's third album, was released in March 2022.

+Cannons lead singer Michelle Joy performs at The Fillmore in Philadelphia, PA on April 10, 2026.

 After teasing their fourth album for some months, and releasing three prior singles from the album, Cannons announced that Heartbeat Highway would be released on November 10, 2023, preceded by a fourth single, "Crush".

 On October 17, 2025, Cannons released a new single titled "All I Need".
+This was followed by the single "Starlight" on January 30, 2026, along with the announcement of their fifth studio album Everything Glows, released on March 27, 2026.
+Cannons joined Grammy Award winning Bob Moses in 2026 for a co-headlining tour throughout the United States.
+Dubbed The Afterglow Tour, the show was very well received by critics and fans.